Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

-PECS And ABA Therapy – Lighthouse Autism Center
+PECS and Its Use in ABA Therapy – Lighthouse Autism Center

 The picture exchange communication system, or PECS, is a teaching system that can help an autistic child or another individual with speech difficulties improve their communication skills.
 We take a look at PECS’ role in ABA therapy and unpack how it works.

-How PECS works
+How PECS Works

 One of the downsides to other programs and methods designed to help those with communication issues, such as sign language and picture point systems, is that they rely on the teacher to initiate communication with a student.
 This creates a situation where the student learns to only respond in communication and to never initiate it themselves.
 The main goal of PECS is to help address this by teaching students to communicate more spontaneously using specific prompting and reinforcement strategies and avoiding verbal prompts, as well as improving their functional communication skills.